go-gitea/gitea/docs/content/doc/developers/guidelines-backend.md

 ### Packages List

 To maintain understandable code and avoid circular dependencies it is important to have a good code structure.
-The gitea backend is divided into the following parts:
+The Gitea backend is divided into the following parts:

 - `build`: Scripts to help build Gitea.
 - `cmd`: All Gitea actual sub commands includes web, doctor, serv, hooks, admin and etc. `web` will start the web service. `serv` and `hooks` will be invoked by git or openSSH.
 Other sub commands could help to mantain Gitea.